 If in doubt, if you’re endurance training but also want to lose weight… you’re better off focusing on maintaining your training volume and intensity by getting your nutrients and your rest.

-Intermittent fasting can make it easier, but it’s also possible to cut carbs in your regular diet and find a 300-500 calorie daily deficit.
+Intermittent fasting can make it easier, but it’s also possible to cut carbs in your regular diet and find a small daily calorie deficit.
 Do either way consistently, sustainably, over time, and you’re going to lose fat while maintaining needed running muscle.